-Our products, conferences and/or livestream events, On Demand, and free webinars provide information that is developmentally based and created to be used with social emotional learners across and within different age groups.
+Our products, online training, conferences, and free webinars provide information that is developmentally based and created to be used with social emotional learners across and within different age groups.
 Our frameworks and teaching strategies go beyond simply using language to "explain"; they break down socially abstract information into more concrete elements via Social Thinking Vocabulary and support frameworks.
 Our materials actively engage social emotional learners through visual supports and teaching scaffolds and are designed to support learners in making progress toward one’s personal social goals.

 Compassion as our guide